0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 3. **PFX_TO_BASE64**
 - used to dynamically create the PFX file required for the signing of the **msixbundle**
-- use the following Powershell code locally to turn your PFX file into Base64:
+- use the following PowerShell code locally to turn your PFX file into Base64:

 ```
 # read from PFX as binary